Archduchess Maria Beatrix of Austria-Este, Countess of Montizón: Mother

 In the 1850s Maria Beatrix lived in Modena.
 Her daily routine was divided mostly between religious duties and raising her sons, for whom she has carefully selected various teachers and preceptors.
 Their education was extremely religious and reactionary; Maria Beatrix was assisted in this task by her stepmother-in-law, María Teresa de Braganza.
 As Carlos and maybe Alfonso were supposed to inherit the Carlist claim, they were raised also in Spanish culture, surrounded by Spanish ecclesiastics and pedagogues.
 Maria Beatrix continued to suffer from poor health and used to spend long spells under treatment.
-In 1857 the pope Pius IX visited Modena; both Carlos and Alfonso received confirmation.
-Following invasion by the Kingdom of Sardinia in 1859 the family had to flee again, this time to the imperial Austria; they would never return to Modena.
+In 1857 Pope Pius IX visited Modena; both Carlos and Alfonso received confirmation.
+Following invasion by the Kingdom of Sardinia in 1859 the family had to flee again, this time to the Austrian Empire; they would never return to Modena.

-The ex-emperor Ferdinand I offered them hospitality in his imperial palace in Prague, which remained their key residence until 1864; she did not travel, except to peripheral locations at the outskirts of the city.
+The ex-emperor Ferdinand I offered them hospitality at Prague Castle, which remained their key residence until 1864; she did not travel, except to peripheral locations at the outskirts of the city.
 Technically in 1860-1868 she was the Carlist queen of Spain.
-Having turned 40 Maria Beatrix kept suffering from increasing health problems; to address them, in 1864 she and her children moved to Venice, where she owned the Loredan palace.
+Having turned 40 Maria Beatrix kept suffering from increasing health problems; to address them, in 1864 she and her children moved to Austrian controlled Venice, where she owned the Loredan palace.
 However, outbreak of the Italo-Austrian war forced them to flee again in 1866.
 During the next few years she shuttled between Innsbruck, Vienna and Graz, hosted in residences of her Habsburg and Austria-Este relatives.
-Her older son Carlos married in 1867 with Margherita, princess from the exiled Borbón-Parma family.
-Her younger son Alfonso married in 1871 with María das Neves, the Portuguese infant from the exiled Braganza family.
+Her older son Carlos married in 1867 with Margherita, princess from the exiled House of Bourbon-Parma.
+Her younger son Alfonso married in 1871 Infanta Maria das Neves of Portugal, from the exiled House of Braganza.